Blountstown, Florida

-Blountstown is a city in Calhoun County, Florida, United States.
-It is the county seat of Calhoun County.
+Blountstown is a city and the county seat of Calhoun County, Florida, United States.
 As of the 2020 census, the city had a population of 2,266.

 Name

-Blountstown is named for John Blount, a Creek Indian chief who served as a guide for General Andrew Jackson during his invasion of Spanish Florida in 1818.
-This invasion was not directed at Spain, per se, but at Seminole Indians who would attack settlements north of Florida, then retreat to relative safety below the border of Spanish Florida.
-Also, Spain did not return escaped slaves to the U.S. In any case, this invasion caused Spain to sell Florida to the United States, since it was apparent that Spain would have a hard time defending against invasion.
-Thus, this territory became a part of the U.S. in 1821.
+Blountstown is named for John Blount, a Creek Indian chief who served as a guide for General Andrew Jackson during his incursion of Spanish Florida in 1818 during the First Seminole War.
+This invasion was not directed at Spain, per se, but at refuge Red Stick Creeks, and allied Seminole, Yuchi, Miccosukee, and Choctaw who had fled to north Florida following the Creek War.
+Also, a large contingent of Maroons and former Corps of Colonial Marines from the War of 1812 had remained in and around Prospect Bluff, known during that time as the Negro Fort.

+Jackson's invasion caused Spain to sell Florida to the United States, since it was apparent that the Spanish Empire could not defend the colony from American invasion.
+Thus, the Spanish Florida colony became a U.S. Territory in 1821.
+The city was officially incorporated in 1903.

 History

-Blountstown was originally named for a Seminole Chief (John Blount), who had been awarded land in the vicinity by Andrew Jackson for aiding Jackson in his battles against the Native Americans.
-However, he was forced to move from Florida to Texas in the 1830s.
+Blountstown was originally named for a Native American Chief (John Blount), who had been awarded land in the vicinity by Andrew Jackson for aiding Jackson in his battles against the Native Americans and allied runaway slaves living along the Apalachicola River.
+However, he was forced to move from Florida to Texas in the 1830s under the terms of the Indian Removal Act.
 He died soon after being relocated.
+However, the current city started to be permanently settled by American settlers in the 1820s soon after Florida became a U.S. Territory.

 In the late 1850s, there was an open and violent feud between two rival factions which included the local Durden family.
 At one point, the Durdens and their rivals had a "pitched battle" at the courthouse square in Blountstown.

 On October 10, 2018, Blountstown was nearly annihilated when Category 5 Hurricane Michael struck the town.
 The city was without power for almost three weeks and over 80% of homes and businesses were heavily damaged or destroyed.
 Blountstown High School suffered heavy damage, but Blountstown Elementary School was completely destroyed.
 In addition, the local timber and farming industries, which are Calhoun County's largest industries, were completely destroyed, costing millions of dollars in economic loss.